Meet Ricky Gervais

 Meet Ricky Gervais is a British television comedy talk show written and hosted by Ricky Gervais.
 It was produced by Talkback for Channel 4 in 2000 and ran for one series on Friday nights.
+It ran for a total of six episodes.

 Overview

 Guests were supposedly interviewed by Gervais in the original television studio chairs of famous people.
 Gervais was seated in Michael Aspel's Aspel & Co leather chair and guests seated in Ronnie Corbett's monologue chair, and Grandad from Only Fools and Horses armchair.
 Each episode has two celebrity guests, and following the interview segments Gervais would host his version of a classic television panel game, with the guests as contestants.

 The show regularly featured darts assistant Tony Green, who would take his place as the general stooge and gameshow assistant.
 On the first episode, Gervais joked that Green came free with the original Bullseye dartboard, which he supposedly found himself whilst building the rest of the set.

 Also, the show did not have a theme tune so at the end of each show, Gervais asked viewers to record and send in their own mixes.
 Few were received.
 Two of the episodes used a theme tune co-written and performed by Stewart Ferris and Emma Burgess.